 Abnormal bleeding- either oral or in your stool

 Unusual or abnormal bleeding can occur during the early stages as well as the later stages of cancer.
 Bleeding can mean different types of cancer.
 Presence of blood in your cough can indicate lung cancer.
-Blood in the feces can mean cancer in your digestive regions like the colon or the renal areas.
-However, this kind of bleeding can be detected using gastrointestinal endoscopy.
+Blood in the faeces can mean cancer in your digestive regions like the colon or the renal areas.
+However, this kind of bleeding can be detected using a gastrointestinal endoscopy.

 Development of sores on various parts of your body

 Developing sores that do not heal could mean skin cancer or a sore that lasts for a long time in the mouth can indicate oral cancer.
 Oral cancer is quite common if you chew tobacco or smoke and is characterized by developing ulcers in your mouth or your throat.
-On the other hand, skin cancer can also be characterized by developing white patches on your skin or change in the color or the pigmentation of your skin.
+On the other hand, skin cancer can also be characterized by developing white patches on your skin or change in the colour or the pigmentation of your skin.

 If you’re a woman and develop sores inside your genitals, it could be a sign of cervical cancer or ovarian cancer.
 Thus, diagnostic laparoscopy should be performed at regular intervals to check if you have any such sores.
 If you’re a man, physical symptoms of cancer in your reproductive area are quite rare and you may not know if you’re getting cancer.
 Therefore, you should undergo checkups at regular intervals.